HussainAhmad05/Smart_HPA/README.md

 The package contains the following directories.

 #### 1. Benchmark Application
 This folder includes the source and deployment files for the microservice benchmark application and the load test script.
+Further details regarding the benchmark application can be found at https://github.com/GoogleCloudPlatform/microservices-demo.

 #### 2. SmartHPA Codebase
 This folder contains the scripts for Microservice Managers dedicated to each microservice within the benchmark application.
 The scripts for the Adaptive Resource Manager and Microservice Capacity Analyzer components are also included as part of codebase.